Activator: A spring-loaded adjusting instrument that utilizes an extremely rapid pulse to help restore normal functioning in the body.

 Cauda Equina: A region at the lower end of the spinal column in which nerve roots branch out in a fashion that resembles a horse's tail.

-Cervical Spine: The upper portion of your spine; also called the neck.
+Cervical Spine: The upper portion of your spine; also called the neck, made up of 7 spinal segments (vertebrae).

 Chinese Dietary Therapies: Dietary considerations have always held central importance in Chinese medicine.
 Sun Si Miao, the great Tang dynasty physician, advised doctors to tend first to their patient’s diet and lifestyle before considering other forms of intervention.
 He considered diet a precious opportunity for safeguarding good health and preventing disease.
 Diet has held center stage in Chinese medicine ever since.